Biofeedback in Stress Management

 Practice mindfulness in your life.
 Mindfulness isn’t just something you practice for 10 minutes each day.
 It can also be a way of life.
 Discover how to live more mindfully throughout your day to become more awake and conscious.

-Different modalities of Neurofeedback and Biofeedback in stress management are brain-computer interface technology, which teaches people to control behavioral and autonomic nervous system reactions to stress.
+Different modalities of Neurofeedback and Biofeedback for stress management are brain-computer interface technology, which teaches people to control behavioral and autonomic nervous system reactions to stress.

 Modalities of biofeedback in stress management